2007 Basilan beheading incident: Operations in Basilan

 On July 10, 2007, according to MILF chief negotiator Mohagher Iqbal, violence broke out at Tipo-Tipo, Basilan, a known Moro region, when Marines entered the town.
 Lieutenant Col. Ariel Caculitan, spokesman for the Philippine Marines, said the death toll of the Marines was 23 (some document say the location of the encounter was at Al-Barka a new municipality established by Islamic soldiers at Tipo-Tipo).

 During the firefight, which lasted a day, at least 20 armed militants were killed, and seven others were wounded.
 MILF soldiers which later scoured the area after the firefight found 11 headless corpses of Marines.
-Aside from the beheaded remains, MILF forces recovered "27 firearms were recovered from the scene.
-These are: six M60 machine guns; eight M203 grenade launchers, 10 M-16 Armalite rifles, a 60-mm mortar, and several night vision goggles".
+Aside from the beheaded remains, the MILF also recovered 27 firearms.
+Among the firearms recovered were six M60 machine guns, eight M203 grenade launchers, ten M-16 Armalite rifles, a 60-mm mortar, and several night vision goggles.

 Brigadier General Ramiro Alivio, chief of 1st Marine Brigade, said that aside from the MILF, the guerrillas consisted of Abu Sayyaf, and other rebel groups.

 However, the Philippine Army said the Abu Sayyaf were not present in the region where Bossi was captured.
 The official government death toll was 14, although Philippine newspapers says 23 soldiers were dead on the Marines' side.

 The Moro Islamic Liberation Front stated "the Marines entered the MILF territory in the town of Tipo-Tipo in complete disregard of the ceasefire agreement between the Moro Islamic Liberation Front, and the Philippine government".